simonesilvestroni/m2m-website/_posts/2019-11-18-love-field-official-video.md

   - dallas
   - jackie
   - lee harvey oswald
-description: "Cheering crowds greet the President at Dallas airport, 'Love Field'.
-As the motorcade cuts through the city, I stand still while everything changes."
+  - video
-excerpt: 'Cheering crowds greet the President at Dallas airport.
-As the motorcade cuts through the city, I stand still while everything changes.'
+description: 'Cheering crowds greet the President at Dallas airport.
+As the motorcade cuts through the city, I imagine to stand still while everything changes.'
 ---
-Dallas, November 1963 — Warm weather and cheering crowds greet the President when he lands at Love Field airport.
+Dallas, November 1963.
+Warm weather and cheering crowds greet the President when he lands at _Love Field_ airport.
 As the motorcade cuts through the city, I fantasise about waving at Jack and Jackie, or leaning over the window of a sixth floor, or being Abraham Zapruder, standing still while everything changes.

-## On YouTube
+## Official video

 {% include pattern-video.html id="oTR5ZJQdRXM" %}